- All Superinterfaces:

 discovery-using components—which may be included in disparate applications with disparate naming

-implementations—allow an application developer to configure, or otherwise
+requirements and Discovery implementations—allow an application developer to configure, or otherwise

 specify at deployment or runtime, any relevant discovery names that they use to account for potential differences in